CharaVs/Engine/README.md

 * deleteUI(uiID) - Exactly the same function as "deleteObject()" but for the UI.

 * clearAllUI() - Exactly the same function as "clearObjects()" but for the UI.

+## Globals:

+Currently there is only one global that is useable, "player".

+The player global has the properties of: x, y, zIndex, image, and opacity.

+## Plans for the future:

+* Clean everything up to make it look nicer.

+* Add more control for lua.

+* Map editor/creator

+* 2D rigging for sprites.

+* Shader Support